harvj/remote-gaming/README.md

 This repository is the **modern rebuild** of an earlier prototype.

-The previous implementation lives in:
+The previous implementation lives in `remote-gaming-v1`

-remote-gaming-v1

 The new version modernizes the stack and simplifies the frontend while preserving the core game session engine architecture.

-If you'd like, I can also give yo